Dental Crown Cost, Procedure & Purpose

-A crown is a fixed dental prosthetic device that completely covers a damaged tooth in order to improve alignment, appearance, or shape.
-Options for crown material include gold, porcelain, zirconia, porcelain fused metal and they can be customized to match your natural tooth colour.
+A dental crown is a fixed dental prosthetic device that completely covers a damaged tooth in order to improve alignment, appearance, or shape.
+Options for dental crown material include gold, porcelain, zirconia, porcelain fused metal and they can be customized to match your natural tooth colour.
 Your dentist will recommend which option is best for you.

 If you are interested in getting a dental crown, here is what you can expect from the process:

 First, discuss it with your dentist.
 They’ll be able to tell you if a crown is the best choice for you, explain your other options, and walk you through the procedure for getting a crown (or crowns).
 If you decide, along with your dentist’s recommendation, that a crown is right for you, here is what will happen:

 Before a crown is attached, the tooth must be reduced in size first.
 Your dentist will prepare the tooth to the right size so that a crown will fit over it properly.

 After the tooth size is reduced, your dentist will take an impression of the tooth.
 This impression will be used to make a custom crown that fits perfectly in your mouth.

 Your dentist will place a temporary crown over your reduced tooth after taking the impression.
 This will stay on until your permanent crown is ready.